shenzhou05/SRP-Chinese-Translation/Getting-started-with-HDRP.md

 ## Setting up a new Project

 ### Using Unity Hub
-To set up a new HDRP project using Unity Hub, click the New button, then select High Definition - Preview from the Template dropdown box.
+To set up a new HDRP project using Unity Hub, click the New button, then select High Definition - Preview from the Template drop-down box.
 After clicking Create Project, Unity will automatically create a Project with the High Definition Render Pipeline package installed.

-## Upgrading an existing Project
+## Upgrading an Existing Project
 To upgrade an existing Project, you must first download the High Definition Render Pipeline using the Package Manager UI.

-Navigate to Window > Package Manager to open the Package Manager UI.
+Navigate to **Window > Package Manager** to open the Package Manager UI.
 Then click the All button to open the packages list.

 Left click on Render-pipelines.high-definition  to select it, then click the Install button to add HDRP to your project.